skyvers/Aged-care/readme.md

 In the third part of our tutorial, we will cover the Java extension-add custom built java code into the Skyve application to make your application more powerful.

-In this part, we will extend the functionality of the agedCare application using java code.
+In this part, we will extend the functionality of the Aged care application using java code.
 We will add a few conditions and actions using java in our application so that only particular users can access particular Assessments related to each Patient.

 # 3. No-code Development

-In this section, we will go through the development of the agedCare application and will cover information about the Skyve framework and Skyve foundry in detail.
+In this section, we will go through the development of the Aged care application and will cover information about the Skyve framework and Skyve foundry in detail.

-This section also covers how to create and add different documents: Patient, Assessments, and Facility in the agedCare application and how to deploy an application in foundry.
+This section also covers how to create and add different documents: Patient, Assessments, and Facility in the Aged care application and how to deploy an application in foundry.

 ### 1. Getting Started